-- One medium sized jar with lid - or - one drinking glass/bowl and some plastic wrap
+- One medium sized regular mouth mason jar with lid

 - Hammer and nail

-Since we wanted to use and reuse our trap all summer, we opted for a Mason jar.
-If you don’t keep any on hand, any food jar will do, or you can use a drinking glass, and a piece of plastic wrap as the lid.
+Since we want to use and reuse our trap all summer, we suggest using a Mason jar.
+If you don’t keep any on hand, any food jar will do, or you can use a drinking glass and a piece of plastic wrap as the lid.

-Punch a series of holes in the lid using nail or awl.
+Punch a series of holes in the lid using a nail.
 Make them big enough to allow the fly in, but not so big that it will be easy for them to escape.

-Fill the container with about a half cup of beer, or to whatever fills the container halfway.
-If you’d rather not use beer, try using a fruit juice or apple cider vinegar flies love.
+Fill the container with about a 1/4 cup of apple cider vinegar and water to fill the container halfway.
+If you’d rather not use ACV, try fruit juice, or a half cup of beer.
+But fruit flies love ACV.

 Screw on the lid, then take to the place where they flies are a-hovering…your fruit bowl, pantry, etc. Move any other sweet smelling things to a different location (like the refrigerator), making sure no fruit flies have hitched a ride.

-Overnight, the flies will smell the beer (or juice/vinegar), and eventually fly in to the fruit fly trap.
-They'll hover around above the liquid, eventually falling in and drowning.
-Every few days, pour out the flies and some of the liquid, and add more to give it a fresh aroma.
+Every few days, pour out the flies and some of the liquid and add more to give it a fresh aroma.
 Repeat as necessary.